Saranoah/HIPAA-Training-System-for-Pharmacy-Staff-V2.0/docs/API.md

-Got it ✅ — here’s your document **exactly as provided**, formatted so it’s fully GitHub-readable (no edits, just correct Markdown rendering).
-You can **copy and paste this directly** into your repository (e.g., `API_DOCUMENTATION.md`) and it will render cleanly on GitHub.

----

 # HIPAA Training System V3.0 - API Documentation

 This document describes the internal API and module structure of the HIPAA Training System.